PaulaH113/HabIT-Tracking-Application/README.md

 # HabIT
-A Habit Tracking Application

-## Overview

 HabIT is a command-line habit tracking application developed in Python.
 It allows users to create, track and analyse personal habits.
-The application is built around two core concepts: **habits** (regular activities the user wishes to reinforce) and **streaks** (consecutive periods in which a habit has been completed).

-The application follows a modular architecture, combining object-oriented programming for habit management with a functional approach for analytics, and SQLite for data persistence.

----

 ## Requirements

 - Python 3.8 or higher
-- HabIT uses only Python standard libraries, and no external libraries required.
+- HabIT uses only Python standard libraries, no external libraries required

----

 ## Installation

 1. Clone or download the project folder to your computer.

 2. Navigate to the project directory in your terminal:

 ```bash